DeBortoliWines/gogs-to-gitea/README.md

 # gogs-to-gitea
 A bash script to migrate gogs repositories to gitea via APIs.

+At best it is a(n incomplete) workaround to the problem of the gitea db schema diverging too far from gogs, and no longer being able to migrate at a database level.

-Note this does orgs and repos only, not users
+> **_NOTE:_**  This does orgs and repos only, not users

 This is not intended as a user-friendly tool - use at your own risk.
 I used it once for a migration in 2025, and am not planning on supporting further.